1005 Triangle Lake Road

 Children 2 & under FREE

-Due to the growing popularity of our attractions and the resulting maintenance costs, the Howell Conference and Nature Center begin to actively request a donation upon admission beginning May 2014.
+Due to the growing popularity of our attractions and the resulting maintenance costs, the Howell Nature Center requests a donation upon admission.
 General public visitors are asked to make a donation and receive a Daily Nature Pass to identify them as day-use visitors with access to the Wild Wonders Wildlife Park, Nature Zone, Alexandria’s Naturescape, and hiking trails.

 Are you a frequent visitor?
 Please consider purchasing an Annual Nature Pass for $45!

 Valid for one year from date of purchase, this option was created for our frequent families and pays for itself in less than three visits for a family of four or more!
 A pass-card will be issued upon purchase.
 Present that card in the Welcome Center at each visit to receive Day Passes.
 Good for immediate family only: up to two adults and any children under 18.

 If you believe you have found an injured or orphaned wild animal, please call 517-548-5530 during our operating hours: